 Virginia’s typical seasonal decline has set in.
 November sales and prices were down and there were no changes in unemployment or interest rates to counter-act this seasonal trend.
 Year-over-year metrics are also down since Virginia experienced an unusual uptick in sales last November (a break from tradition as shown in graph below).
 Nonetheless, Virginia’s housing market is poised for full recovery and there are a number of reasons to look forward to next year.
 First, the U.S. Census reported increased housing starts in November, especially in the U.S. South which includes Virginia.
-Confident builders and a record number of starts signal that there will be more inventory in the months to come.

 Get a terrific three-minute overview of the current Virginia housing market with the video edition of our quarterly Home Sales Report, hosted by VAR team member Director of Public Relations Stacey Ricks.

 It’s a great way to see what’s happening in the state.
 (Brokers, it’s perfect for your next sales meeting.)
 And for all the details be sure to grab your free copy of the full Home Sales Report, too.